scheinerman/PythagoreanTriples.jl/README.md

 ## To do

-It may be useful to create a function that take a Pythagorean triple and returns  integers `u` and `v` that would generate it.
+* It may be useful to create a function that takes a Pythagorean triple and returns  integers `u` and `v` that would generate it.
+* It may be useful to define an `isless` function for Pythagorean triples so a list of them can be sorted.